-This article has been written to help you decide whether a latex foam or memory foam bed is best for you.
-Sure, we’ve posted over a hundred mattress reviews, but we get that sometimes choosing a bed can be a confusing and intimidating process, especially if you aren’t completely familiar with the main materials used in a bed.
+This article aims to help you decide whether a latex foam or memory foam bed is best for you.
+Sure, we’ve posted over a hundred mattress reviews; still, we get that sometimes choosing a bed can be a confusing and intimidating process, especially if you aren’t completely familiar with the main materials used in a bed.

-As you can see, memory foam typically has a deep, contouring quality and it usually remembers the shape of pressure that has been applied.
+As you can see, memory foam typically has a deep, contouring quality, and it usually remembers the shape of pressure applied to it.
 For instance, if you press down with your hand, you’ll notice that the memory foam gives way and forms to the shape of your hand.
-When you release the pressure, the foam slowly reverts back to its original shape.
+When you release the pressure, the foam slowly reverts to its original condition.

 Because of this slow response time, memory foam can often have a viscous or syrup-like feel, though not always.
 From what we’ve seen, there are three “types” of memory foam:

-Responsive — The most rare form of memory foam that offers pressure relief and responds quickly.
+Responsive — The rarest form of memory foam that offers pressure relief and responds quickly.
 The most popular bed with this type of memory foam is Amerisleep.

-Another common form of memory foam is gel memory foam, which is simply ads little gel beads to help with temperature regulation.
-It’s sort of like an upgraded version of standard memory foam.
+Another common form of memory foam is gel memory foam, which adds a layer of tiny gel beads to help with temperature regulation.
+Consider this trait as an upgrade to standard memory foam.

-In general, gel memory foam will feel the exact same as regular memory foam, though it will look slightly different.
+In general, gel memory foam will feel identical to regular memory foam, though it will look slightly different.
 Here’s a picture of gel memory foam:

-Gel memory foam is just as ubiquitous as the regular foam given that it’s been available for over a decade.
-You will find gel memory foam on all sorts of beds, including Bear mattress, Nectar, and plenty of others.
+Gel memory foam is just as ubiquitous as regular foam, given that it’s been available for over a decade.
+You will find gel memory foam on all sorts of beds, including Bear mattress, Nectar and plenty of others.
 To be clear, having the little gel beads does not ensure that you have a cool-sleeping mattress.
 All it does is ensure that the bed sleeps cooler than it otherwise would, as memory foam is known to retain heat.

 While memory foam mattresses tend to be dramatically more affordable, we are huge fans of latex mattresses.
 Generally speaking, latex mattresses tend to be more premium and cool-sleeping.
 We will explain all of that in more detail, but just so you have it, here’s the link to our best latex mattress guide.

-As you can see in the video above, the latex foam has a bouncy and fluffy quality to it.
+As you can see in the video above, the latex foam has a bouncy and fluffy quality.
 You’ll also notice that it has holes at the top.
-This does help with airflow, but it actually exists for two other reasons: (1) it’s necessary in the manufacturing process and (2) it can help to make certain parts of the foam firmer or softer.
+This does help with airflow, but it exists for two other reasons: it’s necessary for the manufacturing process and can help make certain parts of the foam firmer or softer.

 For the most part, latex foam feels firm when you lay on it because it’s so responsive.
 That said, you can find it in various firmness levels.

-If you’re doing mattress research and you’re specifically interested in latex mattresses, you will come across two different types of latex foam: (1) Dunlop Latex and (2) Talalay Latex.
-To the average consumer, they are exactly the same.
+If you’re doing mattress research and specifically interested in latex mattresses, you will come across two different types of latex foam: Dunlop Latex and Talalay Latex.
+To the average consumer, they are the same.

-Dunlop involves an older method of creating latex foam, and therefore Dunlop latex tends to be more affordable than Talalay.
-It still has a fluffy/spongy/responsive feel, but from the manufacturing perspective, it’s a little less predictable in terms of the end result.
+Dunlop involves an older method of creating latex foam and therefore tends to be more affordable than Talalay.
+It still has a fluffy/spongy/responsive feel, but it’s a little less predictable from the manufacturing perspective in terms of the result.

-Talalay is a new method for creating latex foam, but it’s more expensive and involved.
-The advantage is that the foam is more predictable for the manufacturer and it tends to be airier and more responsive.
+Talalay is a new method for creating latex foam, but it’s more expensive and involves a longer laminar flow during production.
+The advantage is that the foam is more predictable for the manufacturer, and it tends to be airier and more responsive.

-To the average consumer, the difference isn’t important, but we thought it might be fun to go over the two types of latex foam.
+The difference isn’t essential to the average consumer, but we thought it might be fun to go over the two latex foam types.
 Dunlop is the more common type, but it’s not infrequent that you’ll see a bed with Talalay latex.
 For instance, Zenhaven is made with 100% Talalay latex foam.

 These foams are the polar opposites of each other in almost every way.
 Here’s a quick overview of what memory foam and latex foam are like: